MarkEhr/tide-api/README.md

 |customMethods     | object    | undefined     | An object of functions which will be merged to the endpoint object. e.g. using the definition `{name:'users', customMethod:{activate:function(){}}}` will make this method available as `api.users.activate()`
 |preventDefaultMethods|boolean | false         | If it's `true` a method denied as `{name:'users'}` will also have de default methods `get`, `create`, `update` and `delete`.
 Otherwise it will not have this methods available

-> Also any configuration found in the [Config parameters section](#Config-parameters) can be used in this object to override it for a single endpoint.
+> Also, any configuration found in the [Config parameters section](#Config-parameters) can be used in this object to override it for a single endpoint.

 ### Login